Here Are the Reports Your CFO Wants to See From The Legal Department

 Legal billing guidelines articulate what you value as a department.
 It lets vendors know exactly what you do and do not consider a valid billable expense.
 So if you want to maximize value, it makes sense to start with the metric that reflects how well your vendors understand its definition.

-A low rating on this report should prompt an urgent review on both sides of the relationship.
+A low rating on this legal department report to your CFO should prompt an urgent review on both sides of the vendor relationship.
 Are you doing everything you can to clearly communicate your expectations?
 Do vendors trend in the right direction when reminded, or does there seem to be a stubborn source of misalignment?

 Whatever the root cause of the disconnect, a CFO will want to see consensus restored quickly so that they can feel certain non-compliant expenses aren’t slipping into your accounts payable queue.